 There aren’t many differences between Google Assistant and Alexa, but Google stands out in a few ways:

-Google Assistant still needs to catch up with Amazon’s Alexa in a couple of ways: Alexa stands out as a better personal assistant because of the sheer number of skills it has and its outstanding compatibility with smart homes.
+Google Assistant still needs to catch up with Amazon’s Alexa in a couple of ways: Alexa stands out because of the sheer number of skills it has and its outstanding compatibility with smart homes.

 Yes, Google Assistant never stops listening for the wake word.
 Just as Google saves all of your Chrome or search data in its database for more personalized results, it also keeps track of every request you make with Google Assistant.